Where to go in Portugal in 2018 (post-Lisbon Tourism Fair inspiration)

-Shaped like a rectangle, with an area of 57297.86 square miles, and an extensive coast that covers half the territory (if you leave off the archipelagos of the Azores and Madeira), where to go in Portugal in 2018 has to be the most difficult question to answer.
+Shaped like a rectangle, with an area of 57297.86 square miles and an extensive coast covering half the territory (if you leave off the Azores and Madeira archipelagos), where to go in Portugal in 2018 has to be the most challenging question to answer.

-With Portugal tourism booming, it seems like every glossy travel magazine or online travel blog has covered every inch of the map.
-And, yet, tourists seem to shuffle (in mass) between these three polls: Lisbon, Porto, and Algarve.
+With Portugal tourism booming, it seems like every glossy travel magazine or travel blog has covered every inch of the map.
+Yet, tourists seem to shuffle (in mass) between these three polls: Lisbon, Porto, and Algarve.

 With that in mind, I put together this (consciously subjective) list of places in Portugal you must visit in 2018.
-Before that, I also take time to explain my selection and what I thought about my first time at the BTL (Lisbon Tourism Fair) – if you want to skip over this, simply click on the first destination in the table of contents.
+Before that, I also take time to explain my selection and what I thought about my first time at the BTL (Lisbon Tourism Fair).

 To keep up with industry trends, they have been hosting a Travel Bloggers Awards since 2012.

-I was there as an industry professional, a travel blogger and freelance travel writer looking for story angles and destinations worth mentioning.
-Now, to be clear, I lack some essential networking skills namely chit-chatting (unless I’m truly interested in the conversation), which may or may not make me sound arrogant (I see it as an ability to cut to the chase, but I could be seeing this from the wrong angle).
+I was there as an industry professional, looking for story angles and destinations worth mentioning.
+Now, to be clear, I lack some essential networking skills, namely chit-chatting, which may or may not make me sound arrogant.

 There’s a chance my pet peeve with professional fairs and industry conferences grew during the times I had a corporate job.
 But I still tried to make the best of the half-day I spent there.

-I believe the following list of places to visit in Portugal is fairly diverse.
-I also love a tourism professional who knows their destination like the back of their hands, the positives and the negatives, and is not afraid to promote it for what it is.
-A tourism professional that understands that the value of the destination is its singular cultural identity has me hooked in seconds.
+I believe the following list of places to visit in Portugal is relatively diverse.
+I also love a tourism professional who knows their destination like the back of their hands, the positives, and the negatives, and is not afraid to promote it for what it is.
+A tourism professional that understands that the destination’s value is its singular cultural identity has me hooked in seconds.

 Flores & Corvo Islands (Azores)

-Usually, I’m very critical of how tourism is handled back home but the more time I spend on the islands and the more I talk to locals, I realize how I’m not always seeing the big picture.
+Usually, I’m very critical of how tourism is handled back home.
+Still, the more time I spend on the islands, and the more I talk to locals, I realize how I’m not always seeing the big picture.

-It took me two, maybe three visits to the middle pavilion to discover their booth.
-When I was looking at the map, I was slightly upset to find out only one of the counties was represented (Flores Island has two counties, Corvo has one) and I immediately assumed they were going for the each-man-for-himself approach.
+It took me two, maybe three visits to the central pavilion to discover their booth.
+When I was looking at the map, I was slightly upset to find out only one of the counties was represented (Flores Island has two counties, Corvo has one).
+I immediately assumed they were going for the each-man-for-himself approach.
 However, once I spotted the group of familiar faces, I was pleasantly surprised.

-The Western Islands are the most remote, therefore reaching there is harder and, usually, more expensive.
-Not to mention that both Corvo and Flores are UNESCO Biosphere Reserves which makes any development on the islands to be under scrutiny.
-Anywhere else this would represent a challenge (and it did for a long time).
-But the local government officers representing the islands brought the heavy guns (and they also, in good time, chose to have a separate booth from the official Azores tourism board, as to not be overshadowed).
+The Western Islands are the most remote, therefore reaching there is more challenging and, usually, more expensive.
+Not to mention that both Corvo and Flores are UNESCO Biosphere Reserves which puts any development on the islands under scrutiny.

-They brought local food, handicrafts, brochures from every local hotel, restaurant, or tour that couldn’t be there, but, most importantly, they brought tons of knowledge of what Flores and Corvo can be and can never be as a destination.
+They brought local food, handicrafts, brochures from every local hotel, restaurant, or tour that couldn’t be there.
+Most importantly, they brought tons of knowledge of what Flores and Corvo can be and can never be as a destination.

 Instead of detailing all the places you can visit in the center of Portugal, I want to focus on the region as it was presented at BTL.

-The summer of 2017 was particularly hot and particularly tragic with wildfires killing 109 people and destroying miles of forest.
+The summer of 2017 was particularly hot and tragic, with wildfires killing 109 people and destroying miles of forest.
 It’s a period we all, as a country, wish to forget.
-Donations to local fire departments and to families of the victims help in the short term but we have to aim higher.
+Donations to local fire departments and families of the victims help in the short term, but we have to aim higher.

 Don’t feel discouraged if you think you’ll only find burned trees and other signs of tragedy.
 You will.
-Reforestation is on course and nature always finds a way to heal itself, but for the landscapes to be Instagram-worthy again it will take time.
+Reforestation is on course, and nature always finds a way to heal itself.
+For the landscapes to be Instagram-worthy again, it will take time.

-Coimbra might be one of the most famous cities when it comes to heritage and history, but it’s just the (very tiny) tip of the iceberg.
+Coimbra might be one of the most famous cities for heritage and history, but it’s just the (very tiny) tip of the iceberg.
 Tomar, Alcobaça, and Batalha are also the home of UNESCO World Heritage Sites.

-The tiny booth of Vidigueira was the first one I approached, partly because I was intrigued, and partly because I love people with a good vibe and positive energy (especially that early in the morning, in a rainy and windy day).
+The tiny booth of Vidigueira was the first one I approached, partly because I was intrigued.
+I love people with a good vibe and positive energy (especially that early in the morning, on a rainy and windy day).

 Have I mentioned how I love a destination that knows how to market itself without pretending to be something they’re not?
 It takes vision.